Entities (Master Data Services)

 In the following example, the Product entity is the central entity.
 The Subcategory entity is a domain-based attribute of the Product entity.
 The Category entity is a domain-based attribute of the Subcategory entity.
 StandardCost and ListPrice are free-form attributes of the Product entity, and FilePhoto is a file attribute of the Product entity.

-This is an example based on the Master Data Services user interface (UI).
+This is an example based on the Master Data Manager user interface (UI).
 The hierarchical tree structure shows relationships between entities and domain-based attributes.
 It is intended to show relationships rather than represent levels of importance.

 Create a new entity.